 Any company or organization wishing to have credit granted to employees for "in-house" training should submit details to the appropriate Part-time Studies department for approval before making a commitment to the employee.
-Applications should include course content, duration, qualifications of the instructor and any pertinent data.
-This need only be done once, unless there is a change.
-Courses for credit should be related to one or more BCIT Certificate Programs (see those within this Calendar) and normally represent a transferable skill.
-For example: "Principles of Supervision" would be acceptable, whereas a course on company policy and procedures, or interpretation of the company labor agreement would not be acceptable.
-On-the-job training, skill or techniques unique to the company would also not be appropriate for recognition.
+Submissions should include course content, duration, qualifications of the instructor and any pertinent data.